dtamayo/spock/training.md

-# Training machine learning models
+# Training machine learning models or running comparisons

-If you are happy with our set of engineered features and want to train different machine learning models to predict stability from them, you can just use the pregenerated csv files we've created and skip down to training ML models.

-If you would like to get the initial conditions to generate your own sets of features or make your own predictions (machine learning or analytic), you need to download our dataset of REBOUND simulation\_archives, from which you can extract any dynamical information you like (see <https://rebound.readthedocs.io/>) or run N-body integrations.
+In order to retrain our machine learning models, to train your own, or to test any other type of model against our data, you need to download our dataset of REBOUND simulation\_archives, from which you can extract the initial conditions and any dynamical information you like (see <https://rebound.readthedocs.io/>) or run N-body integrations.

 REBOUND integrators are machine independent and we have checked that if you rerun the integrations starting from the simulation\_archives you will get the same answer bit by bit, ensuring you get the exact same instability times despite the dynamics being chaotic.
 Different sets of integrations were run with different versions of REBOUND, so see `spock/generate_training_data/reproducibility.ipynb` for how to do that.